HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/UnifiedTaskListLog4j.md

 1. Determine whether your application relies on these portlets:

-    - Unified Task List integrates with process servers such as IBM Process Server.
+    - Unified Task List integrates with process servers such as IBM Business Process Manager (BPM).
     - Script Application Import lets developers import script applications using a GUI.
 This is generally required in development environments only.
 Deployed script applications in test staging, and production systems will continue to function without this portlet.
 Staging-to-production procedures can be used to deploy script applications to production, even absent this portlet.

 2. Navigate to **Manage Web Modules**: